obokhove/EagreEUEID20202023/kokitestinglpf/readme.md

 ## Linear potential flow without VP

-18-12 Standard weak approach (nvpcase = 0) and VP approach (nvpcase = 1) seem to both work and give same result; please check; but comparision with exact solution seems off?
+18-12 Standard weak approach (nvpcase = 0) and VP approach (nvpcase = 1) seem to both work and give same result; please check; but comparison with exact solution seems off?
 Use: potflowwdsvpf.py
 Just copied file here; not sure yet how commit works.
 - To do: CG2 does not work; output function complains?
 Why?
 - To do: check with exact solution --found below?
 Needs sorting as check!